-We have heard the word 'health' used quite frequently.
-We use it ourselves as well, when we say things like 'my grandmother's health is not good'.
+We have heard the word 'health' being used quite frequently.
+We use it ourselves as well as for people around us when we say things like 'my grandmother's health is not good'.
 Our teachers use it when they scold us saying 'this is not a healthy attitude'.
-What does the word 'health' mean?
+Now, the question what exactly does the word 'health' mean?
 If we think about it, we realise that it always implies the idea of 'being well'.
-We can think of this well-being as effective functioning.
-For our grandmothers, being able to go out to the market or to visit neighbours is 'being well', and not being able to do such things is 'poor health'.
-Being interested in following the teaching in the classroom so that we can understand the world is called a 'healthy attitude'; while not being interested is called the opposite.
-'Health' is therefore a state of being well enough to function well physically, mentally and socially.
+We can think of this well-being as ability for effective functioning.
+Incase of our grandmothers, their being able to go out to the market or to visit neighbours is 'being well', and not being able to do such things is 'poor health'.

+Being interested in following the teaching in the classroom so that we can understand the world would be called a 'healthy attitude'; while not being interested would be called the opposite.

+'Health' is therefore a state of being well enough to function physically, mentally and socially with optimum efficiency.

-13.1.2 Personal and community issues both matter for health
+Personal and community issues, both matter for health

 If health means a state of physical, mental and social well-being, it cannot be something that each one of us can achieve entirely on our own.
-The health of all organisms will depend on their surroundings or their environment.
+The health of all organisms will depend on their surroundings or environment.
 The environment includes the physical environment.
-So, for example, health is at risk in a cyclone in many ways.

-Human beings live in societies.
+For example every one's health is at risk in a cyclone.
+But even more importantly, human beings live in societies.
 Our social environment, therefore, is an important factor in our individual health.
 We live in villages, towns or cities.
 In such places, even our physical environment is decided by our social environment.
 Consider what would happen if no agency is ensuring that garbage is collected and disposed.
 What would happen if no one takes responsibility for clearing the drains and ensuring that water does not collect in the streets or open spaces?

-So, if there is a great deal of garbage thrown in our streets, or if there is open drainwater lying stagnant around where we live, the possibility of poor health increases.
-Therefore, public cleanliness is important for individual health.
+So, if there is a great deal of garbage thrown in our streets, or if there is open drainwater lying stagnant around where we live, the possibility of ill health.
+Therefore, cleanliness of surroundings is very important for individual health.

-- Find out what provisions are made by your local authority (panchayat/ municipal corporation) for the supply of clean drinking water. - Are all the people in your locality able to access this?
+- Find out what provisions are made by your local authority (panchayat/municipal corporation) for the supply of clean drinking water. - Are all the people in your locality able to access this? - If they do not have a discussion on it?

-- Find out how your local authority manages the solid waste generated in your neighbourhood. - Are these measures adequate? - If not, what improvements would you suggest? - What could your family do to reduce the amount of solid waste generated during a day/week?
+- Find out how your local authority manages the solid waste generated in your neighbourhood. - Are these measures adequate? - If not, what improvements would you suggest? - What could your family do to reduce the amount of solid waste generated during a day/week from your house?

-We need food to be healthy, and this food will have to be earned by doing work.
-For this, the opportunity to do work has to be available.

-We need to be happy in order to be truly healthy, and if we mistreat each other and are afraid of each other, we cannot be happy or healthy.
+We need food for health, and this food will have to be earned by doing work.
+For this, the opportunity to do work has to be made available.
+Proper economic conditions and jobs helps one to be happy.
+This leads to healthy conditions.
+By illtreating each other and being afraid of each other, we cannot be happy or healthy.

 Social equality and harmony are therefore necessary for individual health.
 We can think of many other such examples of connections between community issues and individual health.